Jon-Dickinson/react-architecture/README.md

 ### Method 2

-React have introduced Hooks and Context in order to provide more native functionality to manage state.
+React have introduced Hooks and Context in order to provide more native functionality for state management.

 | Hooks | Context	|
 |--------------------	|-----------------	|